hipc-book/hipc-book.github.io/_lectures/5-on-node_parallelism.md

 In the code above, the loop will only parallelise if there are more than 100 iterations to complete.
 The point at which parallelisation may become beneficial will be problem- and platform-specific, but you could explore this space with profiling (see Unit 3).

 Alternatively, we could manually reduce the number of threads such that the overhead is minimised.
 We can do this by controlling the number of threads with a `num_threads` clause.
-E.g.
+For example,

 ```c
 int iters = 10;